sirthirrygolooo/DDosCord/README.md

 # DDoSCord

-## Outdated due to an update of embed format
+## Outdated due to an update of embed format but working on it 🛠

 ## **ACTUALLY IN PROGRESS** but don't worry my boy it will be completely insane soon 🐱‍👤
 [![Discord](https://img.shields.io/badge/Discord-join-blue?style=flat&logo=discord)]()